jmuraski/coreos-vagrant/setup.md

 The second command adds the default insecure_private_key to your ssh-agent on your Mac

 [Fleet Using Client](https://coreos.com/docs/launching-containers/launching/fleet-using-the-client/)

+The following commands are needed to make it so you can use Fleetctl into the servers
 ```
 export FLEETCTL_TUNNEL="$(vagrant ssh-config core-01 | sed -n "s/[ ]*HostName[ ]*//gp"):$(vagrant ssh-config core-01 | sed -n "s/[ ]*Port[ ]*//gp")"
 echo $FLEETCTL_TUNNEL